 To make sure that the cyanuric acid and the water blend evenly, you have to keep the pump of your swimming pool running for several hours.
 After this process, you can do another water test again to check if the level is in the ideal range.

-(You may also love this: 10+ Stunning Above-Ground Swimming Pool Ideas for A Unique)
+(You may also love this: Breathtaking Swimming Pool Rooftop Ideas You Have to See)

 So, that’s a simple and quick tutorial on how to raise cyanuric acid in a pool that you can do by yourself.
 Since each manufacturer has different instructions, please make sure to read the label before starting the process.
 Have a nice try on stabilizing the level of the cyanuric acid of your swimming pool!